OpenMDAO/POEMs/POEM_006/POEM_006.md

 ![toolbar with graphic and text buttons](/POEM_006/toolbar_with_graphic_and_text_buttons.png)

-* Use card sorting with team members and key users to group buttons on the toolbar
+* Use [card sorting][2] with team members and key users to determine how to group buttons in the toolbar
+* Implement tabs in the UI.
+This would enable having two tabs for the N2 diagram and the connections viewer, unifying those two tools into one.
+* To deal with the issue of large models and losing context when zooming into sub hierarchies, consider implementing [multi-scale scalable insets][3].
+Scalable Insets is a new technique for interactively exploring and navigating large numbers of annotated patterns or features in multiscale visualizations.

 Prototypes and Mockups
 ----------------------